js-advancers/learning-javascript-together/README.md

     - It helped us to keep up with learning
     - Stop procrastination
     - Accountability
-    - Continuity in learning - every sunday we meet
+    - Continuity in learning - every Sunday we meet
     - Achieve more together than we would on our own
       _ by learning together
       _ by teaching the others